FirstEnergy Corp. [FE] moved up 0.02: Why It's Important

 FirstEnergy Corp.
-[NYSE: FE] traded at a high on 01/20/22, posting a 0.02 gain after which it closed the day’ session at $41.43.
-The company report on January 19, 2022 that Work Underway to Upgrade The Illuminating Company’s Electrical Power System in Parma.
+[NYSE: FE] traded at a high on 01/25/22, posting a 0.02 gain after which it closed the day’ session at $41.32.
+The company report on January 25, 2022 that FirstEnergy Names Steve Fortune Vice President & Chief Information Officer.

+Brings more than 30 years of experience in energy operations and information technology to the company.

 3 Tiny Stocks Primed to Explode